gsmainclusivetechlab/interop-docs/docs/manual/results.md

 ## Test Information

-Each test case has relevant information for its execution.
-In the configuration field it is possible to access the addresses of the simulated modules that are necessary to run the test case.
-In the example in the previous figure, we can see that the links to the Service Provider and Mojaloop are available in this field, for the user to view or copy.
-The **description** contains the general purpose of the test, describing the scenario under simulation.
-The **preconditions** help in understanding how the tests should be performed and state the existing decisions and rules that must be met for a correct execution of the test.
+Each test case displays its basic information on the left of the screen.
+Under "configuration," the base URLs are listed for each component addressed by the chosen SUTs.
+In the figure above, we see the URL that the component called "Client" (which is a SUT in this test session) should use to reach the component called "Server".
+Underneath, the **description** contains a general purpose of the test, describing the scenario under simulation.
+Finally, some test cases describe test **preconditions** which help in understanding how the tests should be performed.
+For example, a test case may require a particular "amount" to be set in order to trigger certain behaviour within the simulators.

 ### Test Runs

-In the **Test Runs** tab are all the executions performed for the test case.
-Each run contains information such as the test run identifier, the state, the duration and how long ago the run was performed.
-This information is the same as found in the latest tests run, shown in topic 5 of the figure of session screen elements.
+In the **Test Runs** tab are all the historic executions of the test case.
+Each run contains information such as the test run ID, the status, the duration and how long ago the run was performed.

-When selecting a run, the user can navigate through the steps that were taken when the test was run.
-For each step it is possible to see the status, every test performed for the step, and a log of the request and response messages.
-By clicking on the performed test items list, you can see the information of the request message that was sent and the expected message for the request.
-This information is very useful to understand how the step works and the test case as a whole, being notoriously relevant in situations of failure in one of the steps.
+After clicking on a test run ID, the user can navigate through the steps involved in the test case.
+For each step it is possible to see the overall status, every assertion performed for the test step, and a log of the request and response messages.
+By clicking on a test assertion, you can see both the details of the request or response as well as the "expected" state when this is different.
+This information is very useful to understand how the step works and the test case as a whole, especially in the case of unexplained failure in one of the steps.

 Information of Test Runs tab: ![Example of Test Runs](/img/testruns.png)

 ### Test Steps

-When choosing the **Test Steps** tab, it is possible to see a more detailed view of each expected step when executing the test case.
-In each row of the table you can see the method used, the endpoint and the source and destination modules involved in the step being executed.
-In addition, an example of the request and response for each step is also available.
+Under the **Test Steps** tab, it is possible to see a more detailed view of each of the scripted steps in the test case.
+In each row of the table you can see the method used, the endpoint, and the source and destination components for the request.
+Clicking on the Request or Response buttons will show an example request or response, which can be useful in designing your implementation.
+A button to copy the request in `cURL` format is also available, which can be a convenient way to execute or debug a test case.

 Information of Test Steps tab: ![Example of Test Steps](/img/teststeps.png)